 Setting long-term financial goals while mired in debt is like starting a race a lap behind the other competitors.
 So first things first, let's talk about getting out of debt.

 Try to avoid debt as much as possible, especially unsecured debt like credit cards and retail accounts.
 Unfortunately, student loan debt is next to unavoidable for most Americans.
-Taking on a mortgage to become a homeowner may also present a significant financial obstacle to achieving goals.
+So is taking on a mortgage to become a homeowner, which may also present a significant financial obstacle to achieving goals.

 If you have significant debt, make a plan to pay down as quickly as possible.
 Focus repayment efforts on high-interest rate debt first.
 Also, if you have several personal loans, medical bills, and/or multiple credit card balances, you should consider consolidating those unsecured debts into one loan.

 In addition to simplifying your life to one monthly debt payment, you can also potentially lower your interest rate and the amount of money you spend each month on loan payments.